What the COVID-19 pandemic means to retirees and soon-to-be retirees

 - Any additional circumstance in which the IRS deems acceptable2

-With this change in policy, the typical 10 percent early-withdrawal penalty has been waived for qualifying individuals (based on the list above) who choose to withdraw before the age of 59 ½.
-In addition, you have the option to spread the tax liability of this additional income over the next three years.
+With this policy change, the typical 10 percent early-withdrawal penalty has been waived for qualifying individuals (based on the list above) who choose to withdraw before 59 ½.
+In addition, you can spread this additional income tax liability over the next three years.

-Other types of retirement plans, such as money purchase pension plans or defined benefit and cash balance plans, are not discussed in the CARES Act in regards to penalty-free early withdrawals.
-Therefore, as of April 21, the penalty-free early withdrawal option does not apply to these types of plans.
+Other retirement plans, such as money purchase pension plans or defined benefit and cash balance plans, are not discussed in the CARES Act regarding penalty-free early withdrawals.
+Therefore, as of April 21, the penalty-free early withdrawal option does not apply to these plans.